TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Base.rst

 .. tip::

-   Using this view helper only makes sense when you're building a website template - including the <head> - using Fluid.
+   Using this ViewHelper only makes sense when you're building a website template - including the <head> - using Fluid.
 If there's no <head> in the template, this HTML tag will be added to the <body> and that's not where it belongs.